07 Aug, 2025 Four benefits to a church from annual outreach equipping

 Common excuses I’ve heard

-We can’t fix a problem we can’t see.
-I therefore note these common excuses – all of which I’ve heard.
-(Nothing here is theory).
+As a context for the points that follow, we can’t fix a problem we can’t see.
+I therefore note these common excuses – all of which I’ve heard stated by seasoned Christian leaders .

 - “How could we equip when our members aren’t yet discipled themselves?
 They aren’t fit to represent Christ!”